aclaflin/SQL/wk1.md

 * *FK goes on MANY side of 1-MANY*
 * *Must create an intersection or linking table for MANY-MANY*

-## Linking table
+## Linking table/cross-reference table/junction/intersection
 * Take out direct relationship, create a new table
 * Break **MANY-MANY** into **two 1:MANY relationships**
   * one student can relate to multiple advisors
   * one advisor can relate to multiple students
   * one student has one ID, one advisor has one ID
   * New table has each ID related as needed (using each existing PK from 1-side as the FK on the MANY-side)
-* Composite primary key (CPK) uses multiple field
+* Composite primary key (CPK) uses multiple fields
-  * create a combination of two PKs to uniquely ID each student/advisor combination
+  * could create a combination of two PKs to uniquely ID each student/advisor combination
+  * usually just leave in two independent fields

+## writing out data model long hand
+TABLE NAME (column name, column name, underline PK, ital FK)

+## SQL (structured query language
+retrieve, insert, delete, modify

+# Components of database system
+* users - enter, query, make reports
+* database application - allow users to interact, data entry forms, reports
+* DBMS database management system - intermediary, create and administer, security, backup and restore
+* database - where data is stored, self-describing collection of related records
+ * metadata describes structure (relationship diagram, tables, columns, keys, types, constraints

+* personal or enterprise scale

 ## Running SQL Server in Docker